AriFordsham/GHCWiki/commentary/rts/storage/ca-fs.md

 To achieve this, during GC we maintain a linked list of static objects that are still live.
-Closure that might refer to CAFs contains a Satic Reference Table (SRT) which indicates what CAFs are still in use by this closure.
+Closures that might refer to CAFs contain a Static Reference Table (SRT) which indicates what CAFs are still in use by the closure.